verhas/javageci/CONFIGURATION.md

 If there is no Geci annotation on a class then the generator reads the source code and tries to find a line that is a comment line (starting with `//` characters) and contains something that is syntactically is a Geci annotation.
-In this case you can ONLY use the name `Geci` as an annotation look like name because the code is scanned as a series of lines and not via reflection.
+In this case, you can ONLY use the name `Geci` as an annotation look like the name because the code is scanned as a series of lines and not via reflection.
 The code will treat any line that is a commented `@Geci` annotation if it is followed by a line that looks like the start of the class.
 If there are more than one such comments in front of a class then only the one will be taken into account that has the mnemonic at the start of the string.

-Also note that you cannot use `@Geci(value="...")` format.
+Also, note that you cannot use `@Geci(value="...")` format.
 The line scanning expects only `@Geci("...")` format in the comment.
-In general the use of the annotation in a comment is a last resort feature and it is recommended to use normal annotations instead.
+In general, the use of the annotation in a comment is a last resort feature and it is recommended to use normal annotations instead.

-When the generator has collected the parameters from the annotation on the class or from the the comment that looks like an annotation (and never from both) then it finds a line that looks like
+When the generator has collected the parameters from the annotation on the class or from the comment that looks like an annotation (and never from both) then it finds a line that looks like

 ```java